 Also, The North American Menopause Society point out that these tests are expensive and not reliable.

-Usually, a doctor will only recommend a blood hormone test for menopause if a periods stop before the age of 40.
-In this case, the test results may help diagnose a health condition.
+Usually, a doctor will only recommend a blood hormone test for menopause if a periods stop before the age of

 Testing can help a doctor confirm that a person has entered early menopause, which can pose specific challenges.